 NCCAM defines Integrative Medicine and Complementary Medicine:

-“Complementary medicine” refers to use of CAM together with conventional medicine, such as using in addition to usual care to help lessen pain.
+“Complementary medicine” refers to use of CAM together with conventional medicine, such as usingacupunctureA family of procedures that originated in traditional Chinese medicine.
+Acupuncture is the stimulation of specific points on the body by a variety of techniques, including the insertion of thin metal needles though the skin.
+It is intended to remove blockages in the flow of qi and restore and maintain health. in addition to usual care to help lessen pain.
 Most use of CAM by Americans is complementary.
 “Alternative medicine” refers to use of CAM in place of conventional medicine.
 “Integrative medicine” combines treatments from conventional medicine and CAM for which there is some high-quality evidence of safety and effectiveness.

 About Crystal Coast Integrative Medicine